jfmengels/blog/content/blog/safe-dead-code-removal/index.md

 TODO Add a screenshot

 Why was the value unused?
-Either it lost its purpose at some point yet wasn't cleaned up, or this might be a mistake on the part of the developer because they might have wanted to use `middleNames` but forgot to.
+Either it lost its purpose at some point yet wasn't cleaned up, or this might be a mistake on the part of the developer because they might have wanted to use `userInfo` but forgot to.
 Without more context we can't know, so when `elm-review` analyzes their code and it has been run with `--fix`, it will ask the user for confirmation before applying the fix automatically.
 Every `elm-review` fix proposal requires an approval from the user before it gets committed to the file system.
 There is a way to batch them to avoid having the process be too tedious though, which I find people start to use after the tool has gained their trust.

 In the rest of the article, I will refer to what we did here as step 1.